Dr. Shirley's History Pages

 AD 69

-Vespasian allows Rabbi Yochanan ben Zakkai to leave Jerusalem and start a center for Jewish studies at Jabne (Yavneh, Jamnia) by the town of Tiberias in the Galilee.
-This center survives the Roman destruction and becomes a center for Rabbinic Judaism
+Vespasian allowed Rabbi Yochanan ben Zakkai to leave Jerusalem and start a center for Jewish studies at Jabne (Yavneh, Jamnia) by the town of Tiberias in the Galilee.
+This center survived the Roman destruction and became a center for Rabbinic Judaism

 AD 69-155